Fort Lauderdale Behavioral Health Center

 Fort Lauderdale Behavioral Health Center - Fort Lauderdale, FL

-Fort Lauderdale Behavioral Health Center is a dual diagnosis treatment facility located at 5757 North Dixie Highway in the 33334 zip code in Fort Lauderdale, FL.
+Fort Lauderdale Behavioral Health Center is a dual diagnosis rehab center located at 5757 North Dixie Highway in the 33334 zip code in Fort Lauderdale, FL.
 It is operated by a private for-profit organization.
-Fort Lauderdale Behavioral Health Center provides suboxone prescription, naltrexone administration and buprenorphine detoxification.
-Some of the treatment approaches used by Fort Lauderdale Behavioral Health Center include rational emotive behavioral therapy, counseling for trauma victims and counseling for substance abuse.
-Fort Lauderdale Behavioral Health Center also specializes in detox services and offers inpatient alcohol detoxification, inpatient opioid detoxification and residential benzodiazepines detox.
-Fort Lauderdale Behavioral Health Center provides hospital inpatient detoxification, inpatient hospital rehabilitation and IOT.
-It also provides inpatient treatment for dual diagnosis, inpatient detox services and residential treatment for substance use.
+Fort Lauderdale Behavioral Health Center provides naltrexone administration, buprenorphine detox and prescribes suboxone.
+Some of the treatment approaches used by Fort Lauderdale Behavioral Health Center include 12 step rehabilitation, motivational interviewing and counseling for substance abuse.
+Fort Lauderdale Behavioral Health Center also specializes in detox services and offers inpatient opioid detox, inpatient alcohol detox and residential benzodiazepines detoxification.
+Fort Lauderdale Behavioral Health Center provides intensive outpatient treatment program, hospital inpatient detoxification and partial hospitalization.
+It also provides residential treatment for substance abuse, inpatient treatment for drug/alcohol addiction and mental health diagnosis and inpatient detox services.

 Address: 5757 North Dixie Highway, Fort Lauderdale, FL 33334